veryz-sillyz/snowfall-cgc/README.md

-# snowfall
+# Snowfall CGC
-- this is now open source because i found it and this is quite shit not gonna lie.
+- This is now open source because i found it and this is quite shit not gonna lie.
-- add an .env file and put your token in
+- Add an .env file and put your token in it.

-# example enviroment file:
+# Example enviroment file:
 ```
 TOKEN=<your token here>
 ```